Hello and welcome to Year 1's class page

 We would like to invite parents and carers to come in for a Year 1 meeting in your child's classroom at 3.15pm on Monday 18th.
 We will go through all the routines in Year 1, have a look around the classroom and help to answer any questions you may have.
 We will provide childcare in the music room.
 Please note other than reading books this week we will send home home learning challenges from next Tuesday.

 In Art this week we have been looking very closely at the features on our faces using mirrors and we painted some fabulous self portraits.

 In Geography we have been looking at the school and using language to talk about areas that are far away or near to our classroom.
 We went on a walk around the school and created a line map.

 Our first week in Year 1

-We have had a great start to the year and have enjoyed getting to know our classroom!
-We have been challenging ourselves independently in the different areas, which include construction, workshop, writing and roleplay.
+We have had a great start to the year and have enjoyed getting to know our classroom and all our new routines!
+We have been challenging ourselves independently in the different areas, which include Toca Builders, Mr Maker, Snuggles and Roleplay.